MasterZydra/Gode/README.md

 The long-term goal is to evolve Gode into a lightweight IDE.

+## Code highlighting features
+The editor has built-in code highlighting for
+- Go
+- Dockerfile

 ## Shortcuts and editing features

 ### Selection and cursors